 Categorical verification statistics are used to evaluate forecasts that are in the form of a discrete set of categories rather than on a continuous scale.
 Currently, Point-Stat computes categorical statistics for variables in two categories.
 In future versions, MET will include the capability to compute measures for multi-category forecasts.
-The categories for dichotomous (i.e., 2-category) variables can be intrinsic (e.g., rain/no-rain) or they may be formed by applying a threshold to a continuous variable (e.g., temperature < 32°F).
+The categories for dichotomous (i.e., 2-category) variables can be intrinsic (e.g., rain/no-rain) or they may be formed by applying a threshold to a continuous variable (e.g., temperature < 273.15°K).
+See Appendix C for more information.